 CIG will usually repay any amounts under this clause during the next pay run but if the amount is considerable then CIG will reimburse the employee as soon as is otherwise reasonably practicable, which shall usually be within two (2) or three (3) business days after the next pay run.

-Reimbursement or payment of professional memberships
+Reimbursement or payment of professional registration and statutory licencing

 Where, in order to lawfully perform or practice any aspect of his or her employment with CIG outside of the normal State or Territory where the employee is ordinarily engaged, an employee is required to hold a licence or authority related to their profession, CIG will meet the costs of the employee obtaining that relevant licence under the CIG Education Allowance for Health Professionals scheme.
-The manner in which payment shall be made shall be agreed between the parties and may either be organised by way of reimbursement or payment on behalf of the employee.
+The manner in which payment shall be made will be agreed between the parties and may either be organised by way of reimbursement or payment on behalf of the employee.

 Set-off and Overpayments